 - Student-Teacher Trust (S) Students' perceptions about the quality of their relationships with teachers.
 Questions ask students if teachers care about them, keep promises, listen to their ideas, and try to be fair.
 High levels indicate that there is trust and open communication between students and teachers. - Academic Engagement (S) Students' reports about their interest and engagement in learning.
 Questions ask about students' interest in the topics they are studying and their engagement in the classroom in general.
 High levels indicate that students are highly engaged in learning. - Academic Press (S) Students' views of their teachers' efforts to push students to higher levels of academic performance.
 Students also report on teachers' expectations of student effort and participation.
-High levels indicate that most teachers press all students toward academic achievement. - Peer Support for Academic Work (S) The norms among students with regard to their peers' support of academic work.
-Questions ask students how many of their peers try hard to get good grades, do homework regularly, pay attention in class, and follow school rules.
-High levels indicate that students support each other academically.
+High levels indicate that most teachers press all students toward academic achievement.

-TO CONSIDER: Student-Teacher Trust (page 20), Teacher-Parent Trust (page 14), Teacher-Principal Trust (page 12) and Teacher-Teacher Trust (page 24) are the social foundations for meaningful school development.10 How does your school measure up?
+TO CONSIDER: Student-Teacher Trust (page 18), Teacher-Parent Trust (page 12), Teacher-Principal Trust (page 10) and Teacher-Teacher Trust (page 22) are the social foundations for meaningful school development.11 How does your school measure up?

-10See the Consortium report Social Trust: A Moral Resource for School Improvement (1996). and Bryk and Schneider (2002) Trust in Schools: A Core Resource for Improvement.
+$^{^{11}} See$ the Consortium report Social Trust: A Moral Resource for School Improvement (1996). and Bryk and Schneider (2002) Trust in Schools: A Core Resource for Improvement.